nebu10uz/SentinelHub/Azure Lighthouse Demo/README.md

 ### 2. Navigate to Azure Lighthouse Delegations

-- In the Azure portal, search for and select **Service providers** from the left-hand menu or the search bar.
+- In the Azure Lighthouse portal, search for and select **Service providers** from the left-hand menu or the search bar.

 - You will see two relevant sections under Service providers: